ottypes/json1/README.md

 # JSON1

-> Status: Preview release.
-Usable; but contains known bugs.
-See below.
+> Status: Usable in practice, but contains a couple super obscure known bugs.
+See below for details.

 This is an operational transformation type for arbitrary JSON trees.
 It supports concurrently editing arbitrarily complex nested structures.
 Fancy features: